-- Must not be smaller than the pipe size of the relief valve or have any reducing coupling installed in the discharge line. - Must not be capped, blocked, plugged or contain any valve between the relief valve and the end of the discharge line. - Must terminate a maximum of six inches above a floor drain or external to the building.
-In cold climates, it is recommended that the discharge line be terminated at an adequate drain inside the building. - Must be capable of withstanding 250°F (121°C) without distortion. - Must be installed to allow complete drainage of both the valve and discharge line.
+- Must not be smaller than the pipe size of the relief valve or have any reducing coupling installed in the discharge line. - Must not be capped, blocked, plugged or contain any valve between the relief valve and the end of the discharge line. - Must pass through the structural floor and terminate external to the building.
+In cold climates, it is recommended that the discharge pipe be terminated at an adequate drain inside the building.

+- Must be capable of withstanding 250°F (121°C) without distortion. - Must be installed to allow complete drainage of both the valve and discharge line.

-T&P Relief Valve and Pipe Insulation
+T&P Relief Valve and Pipe Insulation (Some Models)

 - 1. Locate the temperature and pressure relief valve on the water heater (also known as a T&P relief valve).
-See Figure 25. - 2.
-Locate the slit running the length of the T&P relief valve insulation. - 3.
+See Figure 21. - Locate the slit running the length of the T&P relief valve insulation. - 3.
 Spread the slit open and fit the insulation over the T&P relief valve.
-See Figure 25.
+See Figure 21.
 Apply gentle pressure to the insulation to ensure that it is fully seated on the T&P Relief Valve.
 Once seated, secure the insulation with duct tape, electrical tape, or equivalent.
-IMPORTANT: The insulation and tape must not block the discharge opening or hinder access to the manual relief lever (Figure 25).
-Ensure a discharge pipe is installed into the T&P valve discharge opening per the instructions in this manual. - 4.
-Locate the hot water (outlet) & cold water (inlet) pipes to the water heater. - 5.
-Locate the slit running the length of a section of pipe insulation. - 6.
-Spread the slit open and slip the insulation over the cold water (inlet) pipe.
+IMPORTANT: The insulation and tape must not block the discharge opening or hinder access to the manual relief lever (Figure 21).
+Ensure a discharge pipe is installed into the T&P valve discharge opening per the instructions in this manual. - Locate the hot water (outlet) & cold water (inlet) pipes to the water heater. - Locate the slit running the length of a section of pipe insulation.

+- 6. Spread the slit open and slip the insulation over the cold water (inlet) pipe.
 Apply gentle pressure along the length of the insulation to ensure that it is fully seated around the pipe.
 Also, ensure that the base of the insulation is flush with the water heater.
 Once seated, secure the insulation with duct tape, electrical tape, or equivalent. - 7.
 Repeat steps 5 and 6 for the hot water (outlet) pipe. - 8.
 Add additional sections of pipe insulation as needed.